Arabic maqam: Modulation

 Modulation is a technique used during the melodic development of a maqam.
 In simple terms it means changing from one maqam to another (compatible or closely related) maqam.
 This involves using a new musical scale.
 A long musical piece can modulate over many maqamat but usually ends with the starting maqam (in rare cases the purpose of the modulation is to actually end with a new maqam).
 A more subtle form of modulation within the same maqam is to shift the emphasis from one jins to another so as to imply a new maqam.

 Modulation adds a lot of interest to the music, and is present in almost every maqam-based melody.
 Modulations that are pleasing to the ear are created by adhering to compatible combinations of ajnas and maqamat long established in traditional Arabic music.
 Although such combinations are often documented in musical references, most experienced musicians learn them by extensive listening.

 Influence around the world

 During the Islamic golden age this system influenced musical systems in various places.
-Some notable examples of this are the influence it had in the Iberian peninsula while under Muslim rule of Al-Andalus.
+An example is the influence it had on music in the Iberian peninsula during Muslim rule of Al-Andalus.
 Sephardic Jewish liturgy also follows the maqam system.
 The weekly maqam is chosen by the cantor based on the emotional state of the congregation or the weekly Torah reading.
 This variation is called the Weekly Maqam.
-There is also a notable influence of the Arabic maqam on The Music of Sicily.
+There is also a notable influence of the Arabic maqam on the music of Sicily.